-The spindle lock button (D) is provided to prevent the spindle from rotating when installing or removing wheels.
-Operate the spindle lock button only when the tool is turned off, the tool is unplugged, and the wheel has come to a complete stop.
+The spindle lock 10 is provided to prevent the spindle from rotating when installing or removing wheels.
+Operate the spindle lock only when the tool is turned off, unplugged from the power supply, and has come to a complete stop.

-NOTICE: To reduce the risk of damage to the tool, do not engage the spindle lock button while the tool is operating.
+NOTICE: To reduce the risk of damage to the tool, do not engage the spindle lock while the tool is operating.
 Damage to the tool will result and attached accessory may spin off possibly resulting in injury.

-To engage the lock, depress the spindle lock button (D) and rotate the spindle until you are unable to rotate the spindle further.
+To engage the lock, depress the spindle lock button and rotate the spindle until you are unable to rotate the spindle further.